Ofiregev/Ex2_oop/README.md

-I chose to implement the graph data structure by two hash maps, one save nodes by their id (each node have his own hash map that saves the destination of the edge that get from it and the edge weight).
+We chose to implement the graph data structure by two hash maps, one save nodes by their id (each node have his own hash map that saves the destination of the edge that get from it and the edge weight).
 The second hash map is a hash map for edges, it saves edge by string (e.g "1,8") and the weight of the edge.

 -AlgoGraphClass-